jdabtieu/CTFOJ/README.md

     - Announce anything you want, to all users of the site
 - Custom homepage
     - Add your own customized content to a homepage displayed to all anonymous users
-- Markdown support in problems, hints, editorials, contests, and announcements
+- Full Markdown support
 - User management
     - Remotely reset passwords
     - Ban users
     - Disqualify users from contest
 - 2FA support
 - SMTP support
+- API access
 - Automatic contest starting and ending
 - \+ many more